 Getting your newborn baby to sleep isn’t an easy task.
 It requires a lot of effort and patience.
-Nursing, rocking, singing; you’ll practically do whatever is in your power to put your loved one to sleep, if only for a few hours.
+Nursing, rocking, singing; you’ll practically do whatever is in your power to help your baby fall asleep, if only for a few hours.

 But some babies go to sleep more quickly than others.
 One baby may sleep peacefully throughout the night while another can cry for hours without end.

 Now, if you’re wondering if you’ll ever get a good night’s sleep again, you’ll be lucky to hear that there are some sleep training tips that can help soften the bed.

 Why rocking and lullabies should be part of the baby’s bedtime routine to help your baby fall asleep.

 When you’re sleep training your child and trying to help your baby fall asleep, one of the most important components is establishing a bedtime routine.

 A good bedtime routine will help your child wind down and get ready for sleep.

 Many parents include rocking in the baby’s bedtime routine.
 Rocking actually can help lower a baby’s cortisol levels and calm his senses.

 Babies with high levels of cortisol sleep poorly and often wake up very early in the morning.